mozilla/version-control-tools/docs/mozreview/reviewboard.rst

    the reviewer, since a user cannot set a review flag as someone else.
 If the original ``r?`` has never been changed, then it will be left as is, i.e., set by the commit author.

+   The list of reviewers can be modified by anyone with permission to change the attachment in Bugzilla; click on the edit/pencil icon next to the reviewer list and update the reviewers using their IRC nicks.
+Changes to the reviewer list need to be published using the **Publish** button on the green notification bar.

    While the parent review request (available from the **Review Summary** link on any commit review request) provides a collapsed